sameer-goel/aws-machine-learning/04_Model-Evaluation.md

 - **Accuracy:** The percent (ratio) of cases classified correctly.

 - **Precision:** Accuracy of a predicted positive outcome in percent.| reduce false +ve | Spam Checker, Anomaly detection

-- **Recall:** Measure the strength of the model to predict a positive outcome. | reduce false -ve | Fraud Detection
+- **Recall/Sensitivity/TPR:** Measure the strength of the model to predict a positive outcome. | reduce false -ve (FN) Fraud Detection, Medical Digonistics, COVID19 Test

+- **Specificity/TNR:** Measure the strength of the model to predict a negetive outcome. reduce FP, Spam detector, Explicit Content Blog, Catch just Fish

 - **f1_score:** It is a combined metric.
 Harmonic mean of percision and recall.
 **0(𝑏𝑎𝑑)≤f1_score≤1(good)**

-- **Specificity:** Measure the strength of the model to predict a negetive outcome.

 | Accuracy  | Precision | Recall | f1 score | Specificity |
 |:---------:|:---------:|:------:|:--------:|:-----------:|